akashD15/MTech-TA_MTech-RA_MS-R/README.md

 MTech TA: Based on GATE Score & Admission happens in June/July session each year.
 MTech RA (3 yrs): GATE + B.Tech CGPA + Interview (Admission happens twice a year for July as well as January session)

 **Conclusion**
 MTech TA: 2 yrs
 Mtech RA: 3 yrs
 MS(R): 2.5 - 3 yrs

 For Placements: Mtech TA = Mtech RA = MS(R) in all this IITs.

-**Note: IISc don't have winter programme only PhD.
+**Note: IISc have winter programme MS and PhD (But MS admission depends on particular year).
 MTech is July session programme with less TA work.**

 Future Scopes:

 MTech TA: Good for Placements.
 MTech RA = MS(R): Good for placements also have an edge over TAs for Research oriented work + Future scope for foreign PhD from World's best universities.
 Also in India for PhD from IITs/IISc.

 Roles mostly offered:
 MTech TA: SDE, Data Science, MLE, AI and good profiles from top tier Tech giants.